 How to distribute heat in warehouses?

 Creating the heat is the first step in warming the warehouse but not the only one.
-You also need to distribute heat in the warehouse and there are a few ways to do this.
+You also need heat distribution in the warehouse and there are a few ways to do this.

 With warm air heating, the key to distribution is where you located the heaters and how the warmed air can travel around the space.
 This ensures there are no cold spots or areas that aren’t covered by the heating.